scott-ad-riley/codeclan-church/README.md

 # Church Rebuild/Codeclan project

+** work paused on this site until I have completed the 1 or 2 page basic portfolio site **

 ## Description/Outline

 I've built the site with Jekyll to allow me to easily host and port the project around.
 I've used the SASS default preprocessor built-in to jekyll and deliberately built the site and interactions without any other js lib or plugins (including jQuery) to keep the size to a minimum.